vree-sdk/documentation/docs/networking.md

 # Packets

 A VRee Packet is essentially a wrapper around user data that can be easily sent over the network.
-The VRee Platform provides two types of packets: `PacketServerToClient` and `PacketClientToServer`.
+The VRee SDK provides two types of packets: `PacketServerToClient` and `PacketClientToServer`.
 Packets are one-way traffic, meaning that a `PacketServerToClient` can only be sent from the server to a client and a `PacketClientToServer` can only be sent from a client to the server.

 A packet can contain up to eight parameters.
 However, a packet can contain more data by creating a struct that holds multiple fields.
 Keep in mind that the maximum data size of a packet is `1400 bytes`, going over this value causes the packet to be split into multiple packets which increases packet drop rate.